ebejtovic1/MovieApp/README.md

 The Detailed View of the Movie/TV Show should show the cover image on top and in case of Movies/TV Shows which have a trailer should show the trailer video instead of the cover image.
 Below the image/trailer some basic information regarding the selected Movie/TV Show should be shown.

 The Back Button should return the user back to where he was and with the same state before clicking to see more information about a Movie/TV Show.

+Here is the link for the app: https://epic-shannon-0fe115.netlify.app/ Here is the video for the app: https://www.youtube.com/watch?v=X3rauKr79hg&feature=youtu.be